joskna/AntennaFieldRepresentations.jl/docs/src/operations/interpolation.md

 true
 ```

+!!! tip
+    The most effective way to reduce the interpolation error is to start with oversampled data.
+    Having larger oversampling in the original data is more effectively impacting the interpolation accuracy than the interpolation order.
+---

 ## Resampling Spherically Sampled Data According to a New `SphereSamplingStrategy`
 We can resample spherically sampled data to a new `SphereSamplingStrategy` using the [`resample`](@ref) method or a `ResampleMap`.